 In all cases, it’s worth getting in touch with the planning department of your local authority.
 The government operates the Planning Portal – a planning and development web site that may help and gives access to all the regulations covering extensions and conservatories.

-Lean to conservatory costs
+Lean-to conservatory costs

 Expect to pay between £5,500 and £7,000 for a 3m-x-3m conservatory – pricing depends on the area, installer and basic design.
 Typically for that price, you’ll get a uPVC conservatory with external doors and a polycarbonate roof.
-Basic power and lighting is usually included in the installation.
+Basic power and lighting are usually included in the installation.
 Costs will rise as you add in dwarf walls, plumbing and radiators and different roofing materials such as glass.

-For an estimate of prices visit My Local Prices for lean to conservatory prices.
+For an estimate of prices visit My Local Prices for lean-to conservatory prices.